 Super Natural Charleston 90 Minute Tour

-If you find yourself in Charleston SC looking for things to do at night, make sure you check out Get your Guide and book the supernatural nighttime tour.
+If you are stuck for something original and fun when bouncing ideas for what to do in Charleston, then sure you check out Get your Guide and book the supernatural nighttime tour.

-In our opinion, this was the best thing to do in Charleston at night.
-Especially with older children.
+In our opinion, this tour was the best thing to do in Charleston at night, especially with older kids.

 We were met by our guide who was a professional actor, dancer and director and he certainly knew how to tell a captivating story.